thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 ![vtiger CRM Change Company Logo Request in Burp](screenshots/vtiger_companylogo_burp.png)

 Testing out the exploit shows command injection using the `cmd` parameter in the URL.
 Note, that the URL to run the uploaded PHP code was: `https://beep.htb/vtigercrm/test/logo/meow.php` where `meow.php` was the name I used for my upload.
+This path was documented in the exploit.

 ![vtiger CRM Change Company Logo Command Injection PoC](screenshots/vtiger_companylogo_commandinjection.png)